pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Your Answer:**

+Only allows `/users` route to be shown if the use is currently logged in otherwise it redirects to the `/login` route.

 ---

 - [ ] Now try logging in.
 Then, when you're on the `/users` page, refresh the page.